nethesis/fpp/README.md

 # FPP (what the Fuck Push Proxy)

-This proxy receive a notification request and forward it:
+This server is designed to be used as push notification proxy for [Android NethCTI app](https://github.com/nethesis/nethcti-app-android). and [iOS NethCTI app](https://github.com/nethesis/nethcti-app-iphone).

+The proxy handles:

+- iOS devices registration and deregistration
-- to [Google Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging) for Android phones
+- background push notifications to [Google Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging) for Android phones
-- to [Apple APN](https://developer.apple.com/documentation/usernotifications) for iOS phones
+- VoIP push notifications to [Apple APN](https://developer.apple.com/documentation/usernotifications) for iOS devices

-It's designed to be used a push notification proxy for [Android NethCTI app](https://github.com/nethesis/nethcti-app-android) and [iOS NethCTI app](https://github.com/nethesis/nethcti-app-iphone).
+Call notifications are sent from [NethVoice VoIP PBX](https://github.com/nethesis/nethserver-nethvoice/).
+The PBX server must have a valid entitlement to access the proxy.

 Before starting the server, make sure to get:
 - a valid [Firebase service account in JSON format](https://firebase.google.com/docs/admin/setup)